top of page

 A History of a Korean Diasporic Community

-I am currently working with KumHee Cho on the history of Chongryon (the community around the pro-North Korean organization run by zainichi Koreans) in postwar Japan.
-I am writing two books.
-The first book, tentatively entitled Kim Il Sung's Diaspora: A Community History of Decolonization in Postimperial Japan, focuses on their community building and network.
-Drawing on our interviews with hundreds of zainichi Korean people inside and outside of Chongryon, we aim to tell their own nation building as a diasporic group in the midst of complex global and local politics of decolonization, neoimperialism, the Cold War, gender politics, regional Communist ties, and shifting Japan-North Korean relationship.
-The second book (being coauthored with KumHee Cho), tentatively entitled After Exodus: How Zainichi Shaped North Korean Society highlights interactions between Chongryon people and North Korean society.
-Once their family members moved to North Korea starting in December 1959, Chongryon members' interactions with North Korean society expanded and became important conduits between Japan and North Korea.
-Chongryon people’s visits to North Korea, trade and investment experiences, cultural exchanges show that the Chongryon community gave significant impact on North Korean society, not just vice versa.
+I am currently finishing up my manuscript on the history of Chongryon (the community around the pro-North Korean organization run by zainichi Koreans) in postwar Japan.
+The book, tentatively entitled, Decolonizing in Postimperial Japan: A History of a Korean Diasporic Community, focuses on their community building and network.
+Drawing on the interviews my research partner, KumHee Cho, and I conducted with hundreds of zainichi Korean people inside and outside of Chongryon, the book tells their own nation building as a diasporic group in the midst of complex global and local politics of decolonization, neoimperialism, the Cold War, gender politics, regional Communist ties, and shifting Japan-North Korean relationship.

 bottom of page